 As a result of this future development a significant demand for both inbound and outbound traffic will result.
-As noted previously, in order to accommodate these demands on the proposed and existing transportation network without significantly increasing vehicular capacity the Council of the City of Toronto has adopted among other things, a "transit first" policy to service the revitalization of the lands within the Waterfront Secondary Plan area.
+As noted previously, in order to accommodate these demands on the proposed and existing transportation network and reducing auto dependence, or, at a minimum, not significantly increasing vehicular capacity, the Council of the City of Toronto has adopted among other things, a "transit first" policy to service the revitalization of the lands within the Waterfront Secondary Plan area.

-Therefore, the overall purpose of the undertakings embodied in this Terms of Reference is:
+Therefore, the overall purpose of the undertaking embodied in this ToR is: